Hafeez232/CTFs/Kaspersky CTF 2026/BiBlocker/README.md

 ## Recover and Decrypting Embedded File

-carve the encrypted blob from the binary.
+Carve the encrypted blob from the binary.
 Use the symbol values to compute offset and size:

 ```text
 offset = fs_img_begin file offset